CrowdedKingdoms/sample-game/README.md

 You can provide feedback and suggestions on our [Discord](https://discord.gg/crowdedkingdoms).
 With that said, we are currently working hard on bringing new features to the SDK that include:
 - Mass Entity Based RPCs, this can act as a direct replacement for the Actor Pool System and the default rendering backend.
-- Crowdy State which would allow us to do direct property replication
 - Game Model integration, which allows us to have server-authoritative game logic
 - Developer and Designer friendly tools which help with authoring and debugging